18yuv/backend/auth.md

     process.env.JWT_SECRET,
     { expiresIn: process.env.JWT_EXPIRES_IN }
   );

+  // use cookies to store the token, access by using cookie-parser
 ```

 by default, express-session uses an in-memory session store called MemoryStore.
 This means that all session data is stored in the RAM of the server process.